Congo sentences 3 Americans to death over alleged coup plot – DW – 09/13/2024

 Congo sentences 3 Americans to death over alleged coup plotSeptember 13, 2024

-A court in the Democratic Republic of the Congo sentenced 37 people to death on Friday over their role in an alleged coup plot.
+A court in the Democratic Republic of the Congo sentenced 37 people to death on Friday over their role in an alleged coup plot several months ago.

 Three US citizens were among them, as well as one Belgian, one Briton and one Canadian.